ninjaboy/book-exploring-async-basics/src/2_async_history.md

 This kind of multitasking put the responsibility of letting the OS run other tasks like responding to input from the mouse, or running a background task in the hands of the programmer.

-Typically the programmer `yielded` control to the OS.
+Typically, the programmer `yielded` control to the OS.

 Besides off-loading a huge responsibility to every programmer writing a program for your platform, this was naturally error-prone.
 A small mistake in a programs code